excursion-expert/questionAndAnswer/README.md

 2. Run 'npm install' from the root directory.
 3. Install MongoDB.

+You will also need to install nodemon if you do not already have it installed.

 ### Seeding the Database

 This application requires data to be seeded into the database.
 The file server/seed.js accomplishes this task for you.